iamwizzdom/ice-fire/README.md

 ## How To Run This Project

-Open the `.env` file on the root directory of this project and set the following.
+Open the `.env` file in the root directory of this project and set the following.

  - `DB_HOST:` Your server host or ip address.
  - `DB_PORT:` MySQL port.